 This is the part of the lay off that I want to address.
-I want to talk to the fact that lay offs are not personal.
+I want to talk about the fact that lay offs are not personal.
 Being laid off is strictly a business decision and not personal.
 Making a layoff personal is the last thing any company wants.
 The intent and the impact are two different things.
 The following is NOT an excuse for HR.
-I just want to provide business perspective to help employees understand the root causes.
+I just want to provide a business perspective to help employees understand the root causes.

 Most HR professionals don’t train for a lay off.
 I don’t.
 Fireman train to put out fires.
 Policeman practice at the firing range.
-Olympic athletes lift weights and practice their routine 8 hours a day for what can amount to a 2 minute performance.
-When fire fighters are not putting out fires, they are training others or being trained.
-In all three examples there is a lot of training and rehearsal before the actual event.
+Olympic athletes lift weights and practice their routine 8 hours a day for what can amount to a 2-minute performance.
+When firefighters are not putting out fires, they are training others or being trained.
+In all three examples, there is a lot of training and rehearsal before the actual event.

 The point I am trying to make is that I do not know of any HR professionals that have attended a day of formal lay off training.
-I don’t see to many seminars at the SHRM conferences on how to conduct lay offs.
-I know the information is out there, but lets face it, if HR doesn’t have a reduction in force coming up, this is not the feel good seminar that I am rushing to sign up for at the HR conference / convention.
+I don’t see too many seminars at the SHRM conferences on how to conduct lay offs.
+I know the information is out there, but let’s face it, if HR doesn’t have a reduction in force coming up, this is not the feel-good seminar that I am rushing to sign up for at the HR conference/convention.
 HR folks learn how to go through a lay off through trial and error, and every single one is different.
 I have been through more layoffs than I want to admit to and it is definitely not something I say as a bragging right, but to provide perspective.
 There is no formula that says “X” amount of employees equals this chain of events.
 In every lay off that I have been involved in, we laid out a timeline of events for a few days leading up to the event and a timeline with 30-minute increments for the day off the actual event.
 In every instance, there was a change of play at the line of scrimmage.

 I know a lot of HR peeps.
 I only a handful of HR folks that have conducted lay offs and they are all well-intentioned individuals.
 Most of these were smaller events that could be kept within the company and not the larger events you see in the local news.
 The point is, that in cases where small to medium companies are involved, we may have an HR team that is young in their career and through no fault of their own lack “lay off” experience.
 There are no training wheels when it comes to a lay off, and just like riding a bike, most of us are not 100% successful on the first time.

-Again, this is not an excuse, I just want to provide some perspective on what it takes to put a lay off together and how little experience most of us have doing this.
+Again, this is not an excuse, I just want to provide some perspective on what it takes to put a lay off together and how little experience most of us have done this.
 I hire people every week.
 I give raises to employees every month.
 I have experience being involved in these “happy moments”.
 In 20 years of HR, I have only been involved in about 7 layoffs and they have all been different.
 Some lay offs have happened because we acquired a company, others have been because the company changed direction and a few have been because the company was in financial distress.
 Every event was a different situation with different messaging and different mechanics.

 Believe it or not, the HR folks handling the lay off’s feel horrible for having to conduct them.
 There is no one more aware that employees are losing their jobs and their paychecks.
 We know that there are mouths to feed at home, mortgages to pay and college tuitions on the line.
 We know that personal pride is at stake.
 HR teams feel guilty because in many cases the HR employees will still be employed after they have told their friends and co-workers that their jobs are going away and escorting them out of the door.